Agenta-AI/agenta/README.md

 - [🤝 **Collaborate with product teams**](https://docs.agenta.ai/misc/team_management?utm_source=github&utm_medium=referral&utm_campaign=readme) for prompt engineering and evaluation
 - [🚀 **Deploy your application**](https://docs.agenta.ai/prompt_management/deployment?utm_source=github&utm_medium=referral&utm_campaign=readme) in one-click in the UI, through CLI, or through github workflows.

-### Works with any LLM app workflow

-Agenta enables prompt engineering and evaluation on any LLM app architecture:

-- Chain of prompts
-- RAG
-- Agents

-It works with any framework such as [Langchain](https://www.langchain.com/), [LlamaIndex](https://www.llamaindex.ai/) and any LLM provider (openAI, Cohere, Mistral).

 # Quick Start